 Brain: Headache, weakness, loss of coordination, or deterioration of mental function

 HIV can also cause symptoms when it directly infects and damages organs such as the following:

-Brain: Brain damage with memory loss, difficulty thinking and concentrating, or both, eventually resulting in dementia, as well as weakness, tremor, or difficulty walking
+Brain: Brain damage with memory loss, difficulty thinking and concentrating, or both, eventually resulting in dementia if HIV infection is not treated, as well as weakness, tremor, or difficulty walking

 Kidneys: Kidney failure with swelling in the legs and face, fatigue, and changes in urination (more common in blacks than in whites), but often not until the infection is severe

 Heart: Heart failure with shortness of breath, cough, wheezing, and fatigue (uncommon)

 Genital organs: Decreased levels of sex hormones, which may cause fatigue and sexual dysfunction in men

 HIV is probably directly responsible for a substantial loss of weight (AIDS wasting) in some people.
 Wasting in people with AIDS may also be caused by a series of infections or by an untreated, persistent digestive tract infection.